 Question put to the courtCan AI communicate or interact with animals in any meaningful form?

-By a vote of 0 — 4 — 1, the panel returns a verdict of ALMOST, with verdict confidence of 81%.
+By a vote of 0 — 1 — 1, the panel returns a verdict of IN RESEARCH, with verdict confidence of 84%.
 The court so orders.
+Verdict upgraded from prior session.

 Presiding Judge